 The last original Route 66 road sign was taken down in Chicago on January 17, 1977.

-The famous KiMo Theater along the Mother Road in Albuquerque, New Mexico is said to be haunted by the ghost of a six year old boy by the name of Bobby Darnall who was killed at the theater in 1951 from a boiler explosion.
-According to legend the impish spirit causes the performers problems by tripping them and creating a ruckus during performances.
+The famous KiMo Theater in Albuquerque, New Mexico, is said to be haunted by the ghost of a six-year-old boy by the name of Bobby Darnall, who was killed at the theater in 1951 from a boiler explosion.
+According to legend, the impish spirit causes the performers problems by tripping them and creating a ruckus during performances.
 To appease the spirit, the cast leaves doughnuts backstage, which are gone the next morning.

 The oldest hotel on Route 66 is the Eagle Hotel in Wilmington, Illinois.
-Though sitting empty today, the 1836 hotel that once serviced stagecoach travelers, has plans of restoration.
+Though sitting empty today, the 1836 hotel that once serviced stagecoach travelers has plans for restoration.